Failing the CIA exam can be one of the most frustrating experience. You spent hours preparing for the exam and now you are back to zero.

 There is also a time limit of when you must take the exam part after the registration.
 You have to take it within 180 days or else you need to register again.

-Here is a post that summarizes lessons learned from CIA exam retakers who ultimately pass this exam:
+Here are Lynnel and Annette’s stories, as well as a post that summarizes lessons learned from CIA exam retakers who ultimately pass this exam:

 I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of this and several accounting professional exam prep sites.